ros2-split-gbp/cyclonedds-release/README.md

 yourself, or you can choose to instead rely on the [Conan](https://conan.io) packaging system that the CI build infrastructure also uses.
 In that case, install Conan and do:

-    $ conan install ..
+    $ conan install .. --build missing

 in the build directory prior to running cmake.

+The CUnit Conan package is hosted in the
+[Bincrafters Bintray repository](https://bintray.com/bincrafters/public-conan).
+In case this repository was not added to your Conan remotes list yet (and the above mentioned install command failed because it could not find the CUnit package), you can add the Bintray repository by:

+    $ conan remote add <REMOTE> https://api.bintray.com/conan/bincrafters/public-conan

+Replace ``<REMOTE>`` with a name that identifies the repository (e.g. ``bincrafters``).

 For Windows, depending on the generator, you might also need to add switches to select the architecture and build type, e.g., ``conan install -s arch=x86_64 -s build_type=Debug ..`` This will automatically download and/or build CUnit (and, at the moment, OpenSSL).

 ## Documentation